 The selection of web depth should consider geometric issues (such as minimum vertical clearances), fabrication and transportation issues, and overall economy of the design.

-Targeting a web slenderness ratio (D/t_w) in the range of 100 to 120 typically leads to a "partially stiffened" web design in which a few stiffeners may be needed near the supports.
+A web thickness 1/16" less than that required to achieve an unstiffened web typically leads to a "partially stiffened" web design in which a few stiffeners may be needed near the supports.
 Partially stiffened web designs are generally considered the most economical choice for routine steel girder highway bridges.
 Excessive use of intermediate stiffeners is usually uneconomical due to the increased cost of fabrication.